Past Due Invoices: 7 Steps to Get Paid (Templates & Examples)

 I am reaching out regarding your overdue account balance which stands at ${amount due}.

-Please find the list of our invoices references which are now past due: {invoices references list}
+Please find the list of our invoice references which are now past due: {invoices references list}

 You will also find the corresponding PDFs attached to this email if needed.